 AMS 2750F / CQI-9 / Furnace specifications

-AMS 2750E (aerospace) and CQI-9 (automotive) - These specifications cover pyrometric requirements for thermal processing equipment used for metal heat treatment.
+AMS 2750E was replaced in 2020 by AMS 2750F (aerospace) and CQI-9 (automotive) - These specifications cover pyrometric requirements for thermal processing equipment used for metal heat treatment.
 It covers temperature sensors, instrumentation, thermal processing equipment, system accuracy tests (SAT), and temperature uniformity surveys (TUS).
 These are necessary to ensure that ferrous and non-ferrous materials like tool steels, Titanium and aluminum alloys are heat treated in accordance with the applicable process specification(s) and standards like AMS 2770, AMS 2771, AMS 2772, MIL-H-81200.

-NADCAP AS7102 (Requirement for Heat Treating) auditors certify that manufacturers are following all process requirements including furnace pyromotry AMS 2750E or CQI-9 for heat treatment of materials.
+NADCAP AS7102 (Requirement for Heat Treating) auditors certify that heat treaters are following all requirements including pyromotry and process specifications.
 Common furnaces and ovens used in these industries:

 - Bottom drop and continous furnaces for aircraft parts